sindresorhus/screenfull/readme.md

 You can check for fullscreen support by checking the truthy/falsy value of `screenfull` as done in the example above.

-*Keep in mind that the browser will only enter fullscreen when initiated by the user, like click.*

 ### Methods

 #### .request()

+Make an element fullscreen.

 Accepts a DOM element.
 Default is `<html>`.
 If called with another element than the currently active, it will switch to that if it's a decendant.

+If your page is inside an `<iframe>` you will need to add a `allowfullscreen` attribute (+ `webkitallowfullscreen` and `mozallowfullscreen`).

+Keep in mind that the browser will only enter fullscreen when initiated by the user, like click, touch, key.

 #### .exit()